 does) and had an IP of 192.168.1.2.

-In our new place we have just the one dual band modem router as wifi source, much simpler.
-It deals fine with
+In our new place we had just the one dual band modem router as wifi source, much simpler

 Here's how our home network works, shown as an Libre Office diagram.
 It's fibre from

 the exchange to a local green box then copper for the last few metres then this is how